fanout/django-eventstream/README.md

 ### Setup without Channels

 It is possible to use this library with a GRIP proxy only, without setting up Channels.
-This can be useful if your Python version doesn't support Channels.

 First, install this module: